pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/azure-quickstart.md

 ## **5. Connect to an existing cluster**

-Run this command to get the credential for the cluster **pinot-quickstart** that you just created:
+Run the following command to get the credential for the cluster **pinot-quickstart** that you just created:

 ```
 AKS_RESOURCE_GROUP=pinot-demo